holy names for our dybbuk

 2024

 In Yiddish folklore tradition, the “dybbuk” is a wandering spirit that clings to a living body to communicate messages from the dead.
 Traditionally, a group of healers would loosen the spirit’s grip on the host body through a combination of interviews, prayers and rhythmic chanting, culminating in a profound public demonstration of collective transmutation.

 Holy Names for Our Dybbuk reimagines a dybbuk exorcism for our times, as a movement-based score and site-specific ritual.
-Taking place at sites of Jewish commemoration in Poland, the performance brings audiences and performers into direct and embodied encounters with Jewish memory, as it is embedded in the land.

-Created by Weitz, in collaboration with Polish choreographer Magdalena Przybysz, the 40-minute performance features Weitz as the lead performer with a multigenerational, Polish and Jewish-American ensemble.
-Weitz, as the dybbuk, becomes a channel for ancestral grief.
-Through rhythmic Hebrew chants and Hasidic-inspired choreography, the ensemble engages the dybbuk, creating a somatic and symbolic ritual to exorcize ancestral trauma from both the body and the land.
+Taking place at Jewish sites in Poland, the performance brings audiences and performers into direct and embodied encounters with Jewish memory as it is embedded in the land.
+Created by Weitz, in collaboration with Polish choreographer Magdalena Przybysz, the 40-minute performance features Weitz as the dybbuk, who becomes a channel for ancestral grief.
+Through rhythmic Hebrew chanting and Hasidic-inspired postmodern choreography, a multigenerational ensemble of Polish dancers confronts the dybbuk as healers, crafting a somatic and symbolic ritual to exorcize ancestral trauma from both the collective body and the land.

 Release your dybbuk